EdenEast/nightfox.nvim/readme.md

 To find the list of syntax highlight groups defined for vim use the help `:help group-name` and `:help nvim-treesitter-highlights` for treesitter.
 If you would also like to see how nightfox defines these highlight groups you can see [syntax.lua] for vim's syntax and [treesitter.lua] for treesitter.
 These files list out all all highlight groups and have a comment describing them.
-Another file to note is [editor.lua] which is the highlight groups respncible for how vim looks (background, cursorline, tabline, etc...).
+Another file to note is [editor.lua] which is the highlight groups responsible for how vim looks (background, cursorline, tabline, etc...).
 To get the highlight group under your cursor see [here](#syntax-highlight-groups) for more information